 TIP #1: There is a lot to do in the area, so make your visit to the Sea to Sky Gondola a day trip and combine it with at least one or two other attractions.
 The region is truly a paradise for outdoor enthusiasts.

-If you like your Sea to Sky Gondola experience and want to see other places like it (but not completely the same), then you’ll love Whistler which is just an hour further up the Sea to Sky Highway and has its own gondolas and fabulous mountain views.
+If you like your Sea to Sky Gondola experience and want to see other places like it (but not completely the same), then you’ll love Whistler which is just an hour further up the Sea to Sky Highway.
+It’s where you’ll find the Peak 2 Peak Gondola and other activities, as well as fabulous mountain views.
 Also, closer to Vancouver, is Grouse Mountain on the North Shore.